-Once each year, usually in May-June, a Progress Review form (see Appendix C) will be sent to each graduate student to complete information regarding their progress.
+Once each year, usually in May-June, a review form (see Appendix C) will be sent to each graduate student by the Academic Coordinator to be completed with updated information regarding their progress.
 It is the responsibility of the student to see that the form is properly completed, with comments and signatures added by themselves and their Major Advisors.
+In addition to the completed review form, a curriculum vitae (CV) should also be submitted each year.
 The Executive Committee reviews each progress report and makes its recommendations to the Program Director regarding each student's progress.
 The Program Director notifies each student as to his/her progress, and makes recommendations to the student, Major Advisor, or the Graduate School to correct any deficiencies in the student's program to date.
 If a student's progress is determined to be unacceptable, a copy of the notification memorandum will be sent to the Graduate School.
 This may result in a follow-up progress review after the Fall semester.
 If two unacceptable evaluations are received, the student may be dismissed from the Horticulture Graduate Program.
 FAILURE TO MEET THESE REQUIREMENTS AFTER REVIEW BY THE GRADUATE EXECUTIVE COMMITTEE MAY RESULT IN RESTRICTIONS AGAINST STUDENT REGISTRATION THE FOLLOWING SEMESTER.